Frigade

 Answers questions and takes the action.

 WalkMe shows a tour.
-Frigade walks the user through it and takes the action on their behalf when they ask.
+Frigade walks the user through it and runs the action itself as a Skill it learned from your product.
 A user who says "set this account to net 30" gets it done, instead of being routed through a five-step overlay.

 What does switching from WalkMe look like?